alacritty/alacritty/README.md

 brew cask install alacritty
 ```

-Once the cask is installed, it is recommended to setup the manual page, shell
+Once the cask is installed, it is recommended to set up the manual page, shell
 completions, and terminfo definitions.
 These are located inside the installed
 application's Resources directory: `Alacritty.app/Contents/Resources`.